-- 1. BRITISH MINERALOGY, in coloured figures with descriptions from the primitive crystals to their amorphous states, No. 1 to 45.
-Price 71.
-10s. to be continued in numbers published every two months, at 5s. each. - 2.
+- 1. BRITISH MINERALOGY, in coloured figures with descriptions from the primitive crystals to their amorphous states, No. 1 to 52.
+Price 91.
+5s. to be continued in numbers published every two months, at 5s. each. - 2.
 The BRITISH MISCELLANY, or coloured figures of new, rare, or little known animal subjects, many not before ascertained to be inhabitants of the British Isles, and chiefly in the possession of the author, 12 numbers, price 21.
 7s.
 6d. - 3.
-CRYSTALLOGRAPHY, Part 1, with models 10s.
-6d. without models 1s. intended to explain the nature of crystallization of different mineral substances.
-The first part being on coals, the second is intended to explain the formation of that curious combustible the diamond, or pure carbon. - 4.
-ENGLISH FUNGI; or coloured figures of English fungi or mushrooms, 27 numbers, 10l.
+CRYSTALLOGRAPHY, Parts 1 and 2, with models 10s.
+6d. each, without models 1s. each, intended to explain the nature of crystallization of different mineral substances.
+The first part being on coals, the second explains the formation of that curious combustible the diamond, or pure carbon. - 4.
+ENGLISH FUNGI; or coloured figures of English fungi or mushrooms, 27 numbers, 101.
 3s.
-6d. - 5.
-A new edition of the BOTANICAL DRAWING-BOOK, with great additions, corrections, and improvements, price 10s.
+6d.-Mr. Sowersr, having lately had some very curious FUNGI sent him, is determined to publish a SUPPLEMENT to the ENGLISH FUNGI early in the spring of 1809.
+It will be in Numbers at 2s.
+6d.; each number containing four plates. - 5.
+A new edition of the BOTANICAL DRAWING-BOOK, with great additions, corrections and improvements, price 10s.
 6d. coloured, or 7s.
 6d. uncoloured.